 CloseCircle acts as your virtual bodyguard as you travel the globe.
-An annual subscription (single or family) will grant you access to in-depth global travel advice and intelligence, real-time alerts for nearby hazards wherever you are in the world and a direct SOS line to our 24/7 global operations.
-You can also check-in to your location quickly and easily via the CloseCircle app, which lets our team know where you are and whether you’re safe.
+An annual subscription (single or family) will grant you access to in-depth global travel advice and intelligence and real-time alerts for nearby hazards.
+Wherever you are in the world there is a direct SOS line to our 24/7 global operations.
+You can also check-in to your location quickly and easily via the CloseCircle app.
+This lets our team know where you are and whether you’re safe.
 It’s also a helpful way of letting loved ones back home keep up with your travels too!
 CloseCircle’s key benefits include:

 - SOS panic button with free 24/7 emergency response

 - Free evacuation from extreme weather and security risks

 - Real-time tracking and instant security alerts wherever you are in the world

 - Find more information about the benefits of becoming a CloseCircle member here.